plone/Products.CMFPlone/README.txt

     panel with the help of zope.schema.
 This gives us automatic type checking and some other basic validation of the settings.
 It also lets us specify vocabularies to be used for Choice-type properties.

-  - An adapater implementing the above interface, exposing all the different settings as properties.
+  - An adapter implementing the above interface, exposing all the different settings as properties.
 As we don't want to have those control panels available all over the place, we restrict them to adapt the 'IPloneSiteRoot' only.
 Sometimes we use the 'SchemaAdapterBase' class from CMFDefault.formlib